Category: Foster Care

 So far what is helping me the most is to tell myself that he’s a four year old.
 Technically he’s a few months from his eighth birthday, but part of what leads to frustration is expectation.
 He is very much like a four year old in every way except his birthdate, and by thinking of him in a way that is accurate for the stage he’s at, it helps reduce my expectations.
 It’s easier for me to feel compassion or patience rather than frustration when he does things that I think he shouldn’t be doing.

 By the way, my meeting with the therapist took place before the meeting at the school last week.
 After the school meeting, she saw ds7 for the first time since her visit to our home when he first arrived.
 She looked at me in astonishment and looking emotional, asked, “What in the world is this?!”He’s really sweet!”
 She continued, “It doesn’t sound nice to say I’m surprised, but I am – based on his background and how he was when he came to you, and all the behaviors he has – I didn’t expect to see this.”
-I was glad she got to see a glimpse of his real self, so she has a more balanced picture of the child he is.
-When we discuss him in the future, I think it will be a different discussion.
+I was glad she got to see a glimpse of this side of him, so she has a more balanced picture of the child he is.

 Avivah